 Why is this important?

-- Over 10 million people in the UK have a criminal record, with around a quarter of people claiming unemployment benefits having received a criminal record in the last 10 years, and yet 75% of employers discriminate against applicants on the basis of a criminal record.
+- Around a quarter of people claiming unemployment benefits having received a criminal record in the last 10 years, and yet 75% of employers discriminate against applicants on the basis of a criminal record.

-- People with irrelevant criminal records are, as a result, often discouraged from applying for jobs.
+- People with old and irrelevant criminal records are often discouraged from applying for jobs.

 - However, employers cannot afford to ignore the diverse talent of people with criminal records.